darshan-raul/Apollo11/README.md

 - Stage 4: Move on from Minikube/Docker

-- Stage 5: Helm packaging
+- Stage 5: Helm packaging and Kustomize Patching

-- Stage 6: Service Mesh
+- Stage 6: Deployment/Gitops

 - Stage 7: Monitoring + Observability + Tracing

-- Stage 8: Deployment/Gitops + Autoscaling
+- Stage 8: Service Mesh

-- Stage 9: Event driven architecture
+- Stage 9: AutoScaling and Load testing

-- Stage 10: Load Testing + Chaos Engineering + Backup and Restore
+- Stage 10: Chaos Engineering + Backup and Restore

 - Stage 11: Security and Compliance

-We will be creating a simple rest api in Golang and then extending it with a frontend and backend.
 Along the way we will explore all the services and features in the k8s ecosystem to get a handson on how to create a Complete app architecture